pierm21/sthocastic-optimization-lib/README.md

 - C++17
 - OpenMP 3.1
 - Python3
+- Eigen 3.3

+NB: Eigen 3.3 can be loaded using [mk modules](https://github.com/pcafrica/mk) or downloading it from the official website.

 ## Compile and Run
 1. Create the folders needed for building the project and saving the output `.csv` and `.png` files